 Marathon Oil (MRO)

-Another diversified energy company that deals in natural gas as well as oil products is Marathon Oil (NYSE:MRO).
-A direct descendant of John D. Rockefeller’s Standard Oil Company, Houston-based Marathon Oil is one of America’s preeminent energy companies.
+A truly diversified energy company that deals in natural gas as well as oil products, Marathon Oil (NYSE:MRO) is a direct descendant of John D. Rockefeller’s Standard Oil Company.
+Houston-based Marathon Oil is one of America’s preeminent energy companies.

-Shares have skyrocketed 90% to $32.50 this year as the price of crude oil has risen and global demand for natural gas has surged.
-In addition to the share price appreciation, other reasons to like MRO stock include its 1.12% dividend yield, $3 billion stock buyback program, and low P/E ratio of 6.16.
-Plus, Wall Street analysts, on average, forecast that the company’s earnings will more than triple this year, pushed higher by oil and natural gas prices that are expected to rise into the winter months.
+Its share price has risen 50% to $25 in the last year as the price of crude oil has climbed.
+In addition to the share price appreciation, other reasons to like MRO stock include its 1.42% dividend yield, $3 billion stock buyback program, and its low P/E ratio of 4.88.
+Plus, Wall Street analysts, on average, forecast that the company’s earnings more than tripled in 2022.

-Marathon Oil’s latest earnings certainly didn’t disappoint anyone on Wall Street.
+Marathon Oil’s latest earnings certainly didn’t disappoint.
 The company announced Q3 net income of $832 million, or $1.24 per share, up 168% from $310 million, or 39 cents a share, a year earlier.
 Analysts’ average forecast called for earnings of $1.19 per share, according to Refinitiv data.